HoustonRuby/rails_girls/03_messages/01_what_should_we_be_able_to_do_with_a_chirp.md

 $ rails console
 ```

-> Ask your coach what is the Rails console.
+> Ask your coach what the Rails console is.

 We should see: